Model-Based Beam-Steered Optical Wireless Positioning with Single-LED Single-Photodiode for 3D Localization: Conclusion and Future Works

 This paper introduced a beam–steered single-LED, single-PD OWP architecture that delivers full 3D indoor localization without receiver rotation, cameras, or PD arrays.
 Our method is explicitly model-based, grounded in radiometry and geometry, so it requires no fingerprinting or data retraining, enabling interpretable performance, principled uncertainty analysis, and efficient co-design of hardware and algorithms.

 We proposed a two-stage process: (i) direction finding from \(K\) steered orientations, followed by (ii) distance recovery from a single beam-aligned power measurement.
-A full CRLB/PEB analysis characterized identifiability (\(K\!\ge\!3\)) and showed the benefits of overdetermination (\(K\!\ge\!4\)).
-A GA-based orientation-set optimizer minimized the RMSE PEB across a 3D testbed and yielded practical steering patterns.
+A full DEB and PEB analysis characterized identifiability (\(K\!\ge\!3\)) and showed the benefits of overdetermination (\(K\!\ge\!4\)).
+A GA-based orientation-set optimizer minimized the RMSE DEB across a 3D testbed and yielded practical steering patterns.
 Additionally, we introduce a ratio-based linearization of the Lambertian power model that yields closed-form GLS/WLS direction estimators for stage (i).

-Simulations demonstrated centimeter-level accuracy with modest \(K\).
-Optimized orientation sets achieved sub–1.5\,cm median PEB across \(K\in[3,9]\), reaching \(0.74\,\mathrm{cm}\) at \(K=9\).
-With \(K=5\), GLS attained RMSE \(2.72\,\mathrm{cm}\) and \(\mathrm{CDF}_{90\%}=3.86\,\mathrm{cm}\), tracking the CRLB within a factor \(\approx1.75\times\); increasing to \(K=9\) improved GLS to RMSE \(2.41\,\mathrm{cm}\).
-Across configurations, the proposed estimators substantially outperformed the deterministic \(K=3\) baseline~\cite{Chassagne2025}.
-Importantly, GLS/WLS reduce inference to a single \(3\times3\) eigenproblem, yielding \(\mu\)s-level latency, while the NL estimator exhibits ms-level runtimes.
-These results confirm that closed-form, model-based estimation can closely approach the theoretical bound at real-time speeds.

-Beyond accuracy, the architecture is deployment-friendly.
-By concentrating complexity in the infrastructure (beam steering at a single NIR source) and using only one PD per receiver, the system avoids dense LED constellations and specialized user hardware.
-In operation, the transmitter iteratively cycles through the predefined set of \(K\) steering orientations; this periodic scan can be exploited by multiple receivers present in the scene, enabling concurrent localization for pedestrians and other dense multi-receiver scenarios (e.g., robot swarms) with minimal on-robot implementation.

-Possible future work includes augmenting the radiometric–geometric model with physics‐informed neural networks to learn small residual corrections while preserving physical constraints, enabling a gray-box (rather than black-box) estimator.
-Future work also includes validating the approach experimentally and extending the framework to OWC, with emphasis on single-source optical integrated sensing and communication.
+We showed (Section~\ref{subsec:nr_independence}) that all three proposed direction estimators (GLS, WLS, NLS) are mathematically independent of the receiver orientation $\mathbf{n}_r$, which eliminates the need for receiver pose calibration during the direction-finding stage.

+Monte Carlo simulations over $1{,}792$ testbed positions with $1{,}000$ trials confirmed the effectiveness of the proposed framework.
+For direction finding with $K=5$, all estimators achieved sub-degree mean angular error: GLS $0.54^\circ$, WLS $0.61^\circ$, NLS $0.52^\circ$, with the DEB at $0.46^\circ$.
+For full 3D positioning, the APE reached GLS $2.00$\,cm, WLS $2.25$\,cm, and NLS $1.90$\,cm at $K=5$, tracking the PEB ($1.43$\,cm) within a factor $\approx1.4\times$; increasing to $K=9$ improved GLS to $1.46$\,cm and NLS to $1.26$\,cm.
+Importantly, GLS/WLS reduce inference to a single $3\times3$ eigenproblem, yielding $\mu$s-level latency ($\approx0.025$\,ms), while NLS requires $\approx0.65$\,ms due to its iterative Levenberg--Marquardt optimization.
+Furthermore, under random receiver tilts (half-normal, $\sigma=5^\circ$, $\max=30^\circ$), all estimators degrade by less than $3\%$, confirming that receiver-orientation variations have negligible effect on direction-finding accuracy, as established analytically in Section~\ref{subsec:nr_independence}.